-Insights from a Trauma Therapist: Building Healthy Relationships in Atlanta
+Insights from a Trauma Therapist in Atlanta: Building Healthy Relationships

 When you grow up in a family with toxic or unhealthy dynamics, it’s not very likely that you learned many, if any, relationship skills to foster healthy adult relationships.
 You might find it difficult to trust that others will value your thoughts and feelings enough to open up about things.
 This can create a sense of feeling as though you don’t know who you are or are always going along with the ideas of others, even when you don’t want to.
 It may be that you have tried to share, but your ideas get brushed aside.
 Here are some healthy relationship skills that might help you navigate your adult relationships better.